 In June 2022, the University announced its acceptance into the Commonwealth Coast Conference (CCC) as its new athletics conference, beginning in the 2023-24 academic year.
 The CCC is an NCAA Division III athletics conference with 10 member institutions throughout the New England region.
 UHart will become the 11th core conference member.

 The move to DIII is a multi-year process that will include a comprehensive strategic planning process that will address all aspects of the Hawks athletics program, including individual teams.
-UHart currently fields 17 NCAA sports and has recently announced its intent to add tennis, field hockey, and ice hockey in coming years.
-A successful Esports program continues to gain momentum and the construction of a new track and field is planned for 2023.
+UHart currently fields 17 NCAA sports and has recently announced its intent to add tennis and field hockey in 2025.
+The Esports program continues to gain momentum and the opening of a new track and field is expected in the fall of 2024.

 Each division of NCAA intercollegiate athletics is different and, in this case, the approach associated with DIII best meets the mission and goals of UHart’s offerings for all students.